 Settings should always consider behaviour (and responses to it) in the context of keeping children safe.
-Keeping Children Safe in Education (DfE, 2021) states that safeguarding and promoting the welfare of children is everyone's responsibility.
-It states that
+Keeping Children Safe in Education (DfE, 2022) states that safeguarding and promoting the welfare of children is everyone's responsibility.
+It explicitly states that:

 "everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
-This means that they should consider, at all times, what is in the best interests of the child".
+This means that they should consider, at all times, what is in the best interests of the child.

-The document 'Positive Environments in which Children can Flourish' (Ofsted, 2018) sets out that staff should work 'positively and confidently' with children and find the least intrusive way possible to support, empower and them safe.
+The guidance document Positive Environments where Children can Flourish (Ofsted, 2021) sets out that staff should work 'positively and confidently' with children and find the least intrusive way possible to support, empower and them safe.
 It cites good practice as: